 - A glass of fizz and canapés back at the chalet followed by a full-on Christmas spread cooked and cleaned up by the chalet chefs whilst you relax by the fire with a nice glass of wine and put your feet up

 - Having a few meaningful gifts to open from the close tribe you have around you.
 There's only a so much space left after you've packed your ski clothes

 - The choice to head into town to celebrate in style or relax in the quiet of your accommodation and crack out a board game or two

 - Going to bed without a worry about mess or a thought on re-purposing that turkey for everyone tomorrow

 *You do the maths...*

 Below are a few itineraries for what you can expect to get up to on Christmas day in each resort where we operate a chalet.
 Meaning, you'll have Christmas dinner cooked and cleaned up for you, you simply get to eat it.
-So without further ado I present our chalets: The Retreat - Morzine, Chalet des Cascades - Les Arc 2000, Amalien Haus and the Little Haus - St Anton and a brand new as yet un-named chalet in Chamonix.
+So without further ado, I present our chalets: Chalet des Cascades - Les Arc 2000, Amalien Haus and the Little Haus - St Anton and The Loft at 272 - Chamonix.